By Kathryn Brillinger and Laura Stoutenburg

 If students and faculty share an L1, is it appropriate for them to use the L1 in discussion of course topics?

-It is preferable for the class to be conducted in English.
+The class must be conducted in English.
 The students need to develop the ability to use the course terminology and concepts in English for future courses and the workplace.
-This is particularly important if there are any students in the class who do not share the L1 of the teacher and student.
+Limiting any exchanges in a shared L1 is particularly important even if there is just one student in the class who does not share the L1 of the teacher and student.
+Claims of bias could easily arise from excluding anyone.
 Occasional translations could be effective.